chrisaberger/checks/index.md

 Technique A always wins.
 ```

-This is probably useful for a company, but is rarely useful for research.
+This is probably useful for a company, but is not as interesting in research.
 Constant factor optimizations are not that interesting.
 Tomorrow there will be a new one.
+Even worse, someone should rightfully be skeptical of these results because there rarely is a free lunch.
+It is much stronger to point out both where something works well and also where some other techniques are better.
+This is a common tradeoff that leads to one building an optimizer to automatically select the right technique to run in different settings.

 ### Fix
 <img src="images/good.jpg" alt="hi" class="inline"/>